swervolee/alx-low_level_programming/README.md

 # alx-low_level_programming
-starting to code in c
+>starting to code in C.Generally the basics which includes:

+*creatin of functions and prototypes
+*Functions
+*pointers
+*recursion